-31.2.4.3 Qualifications for a Valid Market-Based Response
+31.2.4.4 Qualifications for a Valid Market-Based Response

-The NYISO’s procedures establishing qualifications and criteria for a valid market-based solution are included in the NYISO’s Comprehensive Reliability Planning Process Manual.
-Such qualifications recognize the differences between various resources’ characteristics and development time lines.
+The submission of a proposed market-based solution must include: (1) evidence of a commercially viable technology, (2) a major milestone schedule, (3) evidence of site control, or a plan for obtaining site control, (4) the status of any contracts (other than an Interconnection Agreement) that are under negotiation or in place, (5) the status of any interconnection studies and an Interconnection Agreement, (6) the status of any required permits, (7) the status of equipment procurement, (8) evidence of financing, and (9) any other information requested by the NYISO.
+Failure to provide any data requested by the NYISO within a reasonable period of time (not to exceed 60 days from the date of the NYISO request) will result in the rejection of the proposed market-based solution from further consideration.
+The NYISO will perform continuing analyses of the viability of a proposed market-based solution as follows: (1) between three and five years before the expiration of the benchmark lead time established for the regulated backstop solution, the NYISO will use a screening analysis to verify the feasibility of the proposed market-based solution (this analysis will not require final permit approvals or final contract documents), (2) between one and two years before the expiration of the benchmark lead time established for the regulated backstop solution, the NYISO will perform a more extensive review of the proposed market-based solution, including such elements as status of interconnection studies, contract negotiations, permit applications, financing, and site control, and (3) less than one year before the expiration of the benchmark lead time established for the regulated backstop solution, the NYISO will perform a detailed review of the proposed market-based solution status and schedule.
+For the review conducted less than one year before the expiration of the benchmark lead time, it is expected, but not required, that the proposed market-based solution will have obtained its final permits, that any required interconnection studies will have been completed, that an interconnection agreement will have been filed, that financing will be in place, and that equipment will be on order.
+If the NYISO, following its analysis, determines that a proposed market-based solution is no longer viable, the proposed market-based solution will be removed from the list of potential market-based solutions.

-31.2.4.4 Alternative Regulated Responses
+31.2.4.5 Alternative Regulated Responses

-31.2.4.4.1 In the event that market-based solutions qualified under Section 31.2.4.3 are proposed, or the NYISO determines that there is imminent need to do so, the NYISO will initiate a second step of the solicitation process by requesting alternative regulated responses to Reliability Needs.
+31.2.4.5.1 In the event that insufficient market-based solutions qualified under Section 31.2.4.4 are proposed, or the NYISO determines that there is imminent need to do so, the NYISO will initiate a second step of the solicitation process by requesting alternative regulated responses to Reliability Needs.
 Such proposals may include reasonable alternatives that would effectively address the identified Reliability Need.

-31.2.4.4.2 In response to the NYISO’s request, Other Developers may develop alternative regulated proposals for generation, demand side alternatives, and/or other solutions to address a Reliability Need and submit such proposals to the NYISO.
+31.2.4.5.2 In response to the NYISO’s request, Other Developers may develop alternative regulated proposals for generation, demand side alternatives, and/or other solutions to address a Reliability Need and submit such proposals to the NYISO.
 Transmission Owners, at their option, may submit additional proposals for regulated solutions to the NYISO.
 Transmission Owners and Other Developers may submit such proposals to the NYDPS for review at any time.
 Subject to the execution of appropriately drawn confidentiality agreements and FERC’s standards of conduct, the NYISO and the appropriate Transmission Owner(s) shall provide Other Developers access to the data that is needed to develop their proposals.
 Such data shall be used only for purposes of preparing an alternative regulated proposal in response to a Reliability Need.